dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 <img src="/assets/img/posts/nations_3d_depiction.jpg" alt="nations_3d_depiction" width="400"/>

 # Some observations
+1. The way of life (customs, traditions, myths, practices, music, architecture, cuisine and so on) or what we commonly refer to as shared culture, is a derivative primarily of historical memory and religion as well as political organization and language.

 1. Within this framework, historical memory includes not only past events but also present events of great importance, such that they are already considered historical.
 For example, theater in classical Greece was already regarded by contemporaries as a defining element of their cultural identity so its existence was already of historical importance.
 The American flag on the Moon is another such case.
 I classify such significant cultural elements under historical memory regardless of their temporal dimension.

-2. The magnitude of a vector may be related to time.
-For example, as time passes, the extent of historical memory grows, altering the concept of identity.
-Thus, over time, the position of the volume occupied by an identity, changes.
-Identity evolves and becomes enriched.

-3. Political organization reflects the way a society is structured, how it makes decisions, distributes resources, manages security and challenges, and defines rights and obligations.
+1. Political organization reflects the way a society is structured, how it makes decisions, distributes resources, manages security and challenges, and defines rights and obligations.
 The modern state is the most familiar form of political organization and plays its own role in identity formation.
 There are cases where the populations of two neighboring states share four of the five primary characteristics but differ in political organization, and this